Talk to ArtsLink NB on Facebook

 The third annual ArtsLink NB Forum was a great success, offering two days of ideas, inspiration, networking and professional development to artists and cultural workers from all disciplines, and all corners of the province.

 Thanks to all who attended, and to everyone who participated as part of the program, or as a volunteer.
 For those who couldn’t make it, check the ArtsLink NB Facebook site soon for photos.
 Please feel free to share your own images there, as well.

 The program for the weekend flowed naturally from ’Sustaining New Brunswick’s Arts and Cultural Workforce,’ the first major research project ArtsLink NB has embarked upon, and which it commissioned last year.
 Author David Campbell’s presentation Saturday was a highlight of the weekend.
+To see his presentation, including the most recent stats and figures, click here.
 To read key findings and recommendations, click here.

 For all appendices, which contain rich statistical and research data, click here.

 Culture Days launch Saturday, 1-3 p.m., Kings Landing

 Remembering Andy Scott, a champion of New Brunswick arts

 Andy Scott was a statesman and community builder whose many accomplishments included playing a key role in the formation of ArtsLink NB.